zeke800/Satellite-Tracker/README.md

 This was inpired by the SatelliteTracker project (link above).
 It can track one satellite at a time, by default NOAA 19.
 Made to work with Adafruit Metro Airlift, but may work with other wifi feather boards.

 CAUTION!!!
 EXTREME BETA!
-Code not working yet, hoping to finishe it by tomorrow (as of 2021-04-11).
+Code not working yet, hoping to finish it by tomorrow (as of 2021-04-11).